-- Heart, kidney, or liver failure.
+- Heart, kidney, or liver failure

 If you are concerned, visit your doctor to get the swelling checked out and put your mind at ease.

-Our bodies do need a certain amount of salt, or sodium, however many foods contain sufficient amounts without any additional table salt.
+Our bodies do need a certain amount of salt, or sodium, however, many foods contain sufficient amounts without any additional table salt.

-High sodium diets not only contribute to making your ankles swell, they can also cause high blood pressure, which can lead to a stroke or heart attack.
+High sodium diets not only contribute to making your ankles swell, but they can also cause high blood pressure, which can lead to a stroke or heart attack.
 Some food and drinks contain dangerous levels of sodium.
 These include salted peanuts, pretzels, crisps or potato chips, and processed foods.
 High sodium levels are more hidden in some breakfast cereals.
 Carbonated drinks and some sparkling mineral waters contain huge amounts of sodium.

 Note: If you live in a hard-water area and soften your tap water with sodium chloride, you are significantly increasing your sodium intake.
 Change to a reverse osmosis system or switch to using potassium chloride to soften your water.
 You can set your treatment system to bypass one tap in your house and use that tap for cooking and drinking water.

 Tips to Avoid Swollen Ankles

 - Cut down your salt intake and drink lots more water.
 Switching to low- or no-sodium salt will make a difference.
 It takes a bit of getting used to if you are used to adding lots of normal salt to cooking, but it can be achieved.